korpling/salt/salt-doc/src/main/doxygen/developer/bidirectionalReferences.md

 ## Bidirectional references {#dev_bidirectionalReferences}

-n Salt a lot of references between two objects are bidirectional.
+In Salt a lot of references between two objects are bidirectional.
 Bidirectional means, that object A refers to object B and object B refers to object A.

 Where such bidirectional references are used, you can find in \ref bidirectionalReferences.